-There was a time when Katie Rhodes was sold for sex out of nightclubs, strip clubs, magazines and online websites.
+There was a time when Katie Rhoades was sold for sex out of nightclubs, strip clubs, magazines and online websites.
 She was part of an estimated $45 million industry of what she called “selling human beings online.”

-Rhodes said it’s crucial that third-party facilitators of prostitution are held accountable.
+Rhoades said it’s crucial that third-party facilitators of prostitution are held accountable.
 That’s why she’s supportive of Rep. Ann Wagner’s legislation taking aim at publications advertising human trafficking.